nextflow-io/nextflow/docs/module.md

 Process script {ref}`templates <process-template>` can be included alongside a module in the `templates` directory.

-For example, suppose we have a project L with a module that defines two processes, P1 and P2, both of which use templates.
-The template files can be made available in the local `templates` directory:
+For example, Project L contains a module (`myModules.nf`) that defines two processes, P1 and P2.
+Both processes use templates that are available in the local `templates` directory:

 ```
 Project L